 Mitchel Sayare, Ph.D. has been a member of the Board of Directors since April 2010.
 Dr. Sayare became Chairman of the Board in January 2018 and served as Executive Chairman from June 2018 to November 2018.
 Until 2010, Dr. Sayare served as the Chairman of the Board of public company ImmunoGen, Inc. (Nasdaq:IMGN) (a position he had held since 1989).
 In addition, he served as ImmunoGen's Chief Executive Officer from 1986 to December 31, 2009, and as its President from 1986 to 1992, and from 1994 to July 2008.
-Prior to joining ImmunoGen, he was Assistant Professor of Biophysics and Biochemistry at the University of Connecticut.
+Prior to joining ImmunoGen, he served as Vice President of Development of Xenogen from 1982 to 1985.
+Prior to that he was Assistant Professor of Biophysics and Biochemistry at the University of Connecticut.
 Dr. Sayare earned a Ph.D. in biochemistry from Temple University School of Medicine.
 Dr. Sayare is a director of Boston IVF, Inc. and Advanced Aesthetic Technologies, Inc., both privately-held companies.
 We believe that Dr. Sayare's substantial experience as a board member and executive officer of biotechnology companies makes him well qualified to serve as a member of our Board of Directors.

-David J. Drutz, M.D. has served as a member of the Board of Directors since May 2017, when he was appointed to the Board in connection with the completion of the merger with PharmAthene, Inc. (the "Merger").
-Dr. Drutz was first elected to Private Altimmune's Board of Directors in January 2010 and was elected Board Chairman in October 2011.
+David J. Drutz, M.D. has served as a member of our Board of Directors since May 2017, when he was appointed to the Board in connection with the completion of the merger with PharmAthene, Inc. Dr. Drutz was first elected to premerger Altimmune's Board of Directors in January 2010 and was elected Board Chairman in October 2011.
 Dr. Drutz is the President of Pacific Biopharma Associates, LLC, a biopharmaceutical consulting company that he founded in 1999.
-From 2008 to 2015, he held various positions at DARA BioSciences, an oncology supportive care company which was acquired by Midatech Pharma plc, including Director, Chief Executive Officer, Executive Chairman and Chief Medical Officer.
+From 2008 to 2015, he held various positions at DARA BioSciences (Nasdaq: DARA), an oncology supportive care company which was acquired by Midatech Pharma plc, including Director, Chief Executive Officer, Executive Chairman and Chief Medical Officer.
 He also previously served as Chairman of Tranzyme, Inc. (Nasdaq:TZYM) from 2000 to 2010; and Director of MethylGene (TSX:MYG) from 2000 to 2010 and Gentris Corporation from 2007 to 2014.
 From 1999 to 2008 he was a general partner with Pacific Rim Ventures, a Tokyo-based venture capital firm.
-Dr. Drutz's management experience includes tenures as VP Biological Sciences and VP Clinical Research at Smith Kline & French Laboratories; VP Clinical Development at Daiichi Pharmaceutical Corporation; and CEO of Inspire Pharmaceuticals (1995-1998) and Sennes Drug Innovations (1994-1995).
+Dr. Drutz's management experience includes tenures as VP Biological Sciences and VP Clinical Research at Smith Kline & French Laboratories; VP Clinical Development at Daiichi Pharmaceutical Corporation; and CEO of Inspire Pharmaceuticals (1995 - 1998) and Sennes Drug Innovations (1994 - 1995).
 Earlier, Dr. Drutz was Professor of Medicine, Chief of the Division of Infectious Diseases, and the founder of the NSF Center for Cell Regulation at the UT Health Science Center, San Antonio.
 Dr. Drutz received his M.D. from the University of Louisville School of Medicine and postgraduate training in internal medicine and infectious diseases at Vanderbilt University School of Medicine, serving subsequently as a research medical officer in the U.S. Navy (LCDR, USNR).
-He is certified by the American Board of Internal Medicine; a fellow of the American College of Physicians and the Infectious Diseases Society of America; a member of Alpha Omega Alpha, the American Society of Clinical Oncology and the American Society for Clinical Investigation; and the author of more than 200 peer-reviewed publications in the area of infectious diseases.
 We believe Dr. Drutz's significant experience in biotechnology investment and as a physician make him well qualified to serve as a member of our Board of Directors.